August 17, 2015

 The best way to fight resistance is to be adherent to your drug regimen.

-Whatever decision you make, it is important not to go it alone.
+When you consider starting treatment, it is also important not to go it alone.
 Put together a support system that may include your health care provider, social workers, case managers, family, or friends.
 You may also consider joining a support group of other people living with HIV.

-The more you think and talk about your decision, the better the outcome.
-Whatever you decide to do, it is important that you keep going to your health care provider for regular check ups and blood work.
+Whatever you decide to do, it is important that you keep going to your health care provider for regular check ups and remain focused on staying healthy.